 Here’s how to play:

-- Everyone will know how much he contributed individually but no one will know how much anyone else, from their own team or the other, contributed.
-No one knows how much the project manager contributed either.
+Everyone will know how much he contributed individually but no one will know how much anyone else, from their own team or the other, contributed.
+No one knows how much the activity leader contributed either.

 Try to keep the atmosphere in the room friendly.
 It is, after all, fake money and no one is going to lose anything at the end of the day!

 Use the same style of debrief questions as above.

 My favourite conflict resolution activity to use is called “Everything before the BUT is BS!”